Linuxfabrik/monitoring-plugins/README.md

 * Short parameters: `./file-age -w-60:3600` (so simply not putting any space nor escaping it in any special way).

-## Python 3 vs Python 2
+## Python

-All check plugins are available for Python 3.6+, and most of them also for Python 2.7.
-The Python 2 check plugins have the suffix "2" (for example `cpu-usage2`), the Python 3 plugins have the suffix "3" (for example `cpu-usage3`).

-The Python 3-based check plugins use `#!/usr/bin/env python3`, while the Python 2-based check plugins use `#!/usr/bin/env python2` explicitly.

-We stopped maintaining the Python 2-based plugins on 2021-12-31.
+When running from source, almost all check plugins are happy with at least Python 3.6.
+All plugins define the `#!/usr/bin/env python3` shebang.

 ## Grafana